banner image

 Students in the PhD in Clinical Psychology program receive professional advising and resources throughout the application and completion of their practica.

-In addition to the Gronowski Center, practicum sites include*:
+In addition to the Community Clinic (formerly the Gronowski Center), practicum sites include*:

 Students already receiving services from PhD Clinical Training faculty may visit the Google Site for student-only information, such as application materials and advising resources.